EliotMcNab/pyMatrix/README.md

 =============

 A small module which adds you to manipulate matrixes in Python3.
-Code is still under development,features such as matrix division and power TBA.
+Code is still under development, features such as matrix division and power TBA.

 The code is made for Python3